-CSRS-SI-NRA-2 Remote access may only be made to IT/OT components of the machine/system that are necessary or intended for the remote connection.
+CSRS-SI-NRA-2 that are necessary or intended for the re A risk analysis must be used to demonst Remote access may only be made to IT/OT components of the machine/system that are necessary or intended for the remote connection.
 A risk analysis must be used to demonstrate which systems or components may be accessed without remote access posing a risk to employees at the machine.

 RA - 008 GOVERN

 Site access

 Access requests from supplier need to be authorized by producer.
 Normative

 Reserved

 62443-3-3 SR 1.13 RE 1 The control system shall provide the untrusted networks unless approv ne capability to deny access requests via ed by an assigned role.

--

 CSRS-SI-NRA-3 Remote access is explicitly approvorganisational reasons.
 Remote access is explicitly approved by the operator for technical and/or organisational reasons.

-RA - 009 GOVERN Logging & Monitoring Remote connections from supplie er are monitored and logged by supplier.
-Normative Reserved 62443-3-3 SR 6.1/SR 6.2 to access audit logs on a read-only bas capability to continuously monitor all s spability for authorized humans and/or tools is. / The control system shall provide the ecurity mechanism performance using practices and recommendations to detect, hes in a timely manner.
+RA - 009 GOVERN Logging & Monitoring Logging & Monitoring Remote connections from supplie er are monitored and logged by supplier.
+Normative Reserved 62443-3-3 SR 6.1/SR 6.2 to access audit logs on a read-only bas capability to continuously monitor all s apability for authorized humans and/or tools is. / The control system shall provide the ecurity mechanism performance using practices and recommendations to detect, thes in a timely manner.
 CSRS-SI-NRA-4 Remote access to the selected system must be logged.
 This describes the user, date, duration, IT/OT component that was accessed, the activity of the remote accesser and the client.